Nepal Trip Plan: Cost, What to See, Know and Do in Nepal

 I explored Nepal with a private Travel Guide from Epic Adventures and I had an amazing experience, as they took care of my whole trip in Nepal.

-I got to explore Kathmandu & Pokhara, hike the Annapurna Base Camp, go on the Everest Base Camp with the helicopter experience, and have a very unique experience at a Rural Homestay in the Himalayas all with my very experienced guide – including transportations, hiking permits and book of my accommodations.
+I got to explore Kathmandu & Pokhara, hike the Annapurna Base Camp, go on the Everest Base Camp helicopter tour, and have a very unique experience at a Rural Homestay in the Himalayas all with my very experienced guide – including transportations, hiking permits and book of my accommodations.

 In some cases, you will want to join a group tour or even cases where you are required to hire a guide, such as The Annapurna Base Camp.
 But the group tours, or even a private guide, are very affordable in Nepal.
 Make sure you use reliable sources, and verified tours at tour companies such as GetYourGuide or Expedia